 Barry S. Brook, President de la Commission Mixte du RILM

 Summary of Objectives and Scope, as formulated at the Warsaw Meetings of the International Association of Music Libraries.
-For a more statement of the objectives of RILM. see Fontes XII/2-3 (1965) 120-122; See also RILM complete Inaugural Report in: Notes XXIII/3 (1967) 462-467.
+For a statement of the objectives of RILM, see Fontes artis musicae XII/2–3 (1965) 120–122; see also RILM complete Inaugural Report in Notes: Quarterly journal of the Music Library Association XXIII/3 (1967) 462–467.

 The Commission Internationale Mixte du RILM was recently established under the joint sponsorship of the International Musicological Society (IMS) and the International Association of.
 Music Libraries (AIBM) and with the support of the American Council of Learned Societies (ACLS).
 RILM is a computer indexed international bibliography of scholarly writings about music; it has two major aspects, current and retrospective: